Updated on January 18, 2023

 Knowing that certain developers on a team relish mending work, managers can plan for technical debt and technical investments with the same level of energy and focus that goes into planning a product strategy or roadmap.
 Furthermore, they can relate those investments to the company’s larger initiatives by planning strategy hand-in-hand with technical investment, whether that’s on a monthly, quarterly or semi-annual basis.

-Prioritizing how you manage your technical debt
+Managing your technical debt

 Whatever form it takes, technical debt impacts the development process and the user experience.
 And because you create technical debt the moment you ship code, strategizing how to address it can seem overwhelming.